UseG1GC/xanicle-compilation/SECURITY.md

 ## Supported Versions

-Absolutely NO versions are supported for vulnerabilities
+Absolutely NO versions are supported for vulnerabilities\
+UseG1GC is not responsible for any damages incurred from any vulnerabilities

 ## Reporting a Vulnerability

-Open an issue
+DM ```properdiamond``` on Discord